plutus-IV-org/plutus_backtest/README.md

 <br />

-If the user didn't specified weights of particular assets in your portfolio (using **weights_factor** parameter), % allocation will be distributed equally (in selected period of time) and shown in the last plot called **Weights rebalancing**.
+If the user didn't specify weights of particular assets in the portfolio (using **weights_factor** parameter), % allocation will be distributed equally (in selected period of time) and shown in the last plot called **Weights rebalancing**.

 <br />